emberjs/rfcs/text/0000-ember-data-model-factory-for.md

 - Users may try to use the hook to instantiate records on their own.
 Ultimately, the store should still do the instantiating.
-- We have not yet documented the APIs required to be implemented by a custom `ModelClass` and how/where a `record` accesses the backing `RecordData` instance.

 ## Alternatives